UbiquityRobotics/breadcrumb_learn/ConveyorBot/marker_types_and_placing_them.md

 ## Ignored opposite markers

 By default, the GO and STOP markers which are rotated in the opposite direction as the robot is driving are ignored.
-This is required for the Circuit route to work correctly when inbound and outbound paths are close together (refer to the next section).
+This is so that the outbound path and return paths work correctly when inbound and outbound paths are close together (refer to the next section).
 Otherwise, if the robot is driving on the inbound path, it might detect and follow the opposing markers from the outbound path.

 ## Circuit route